rockypta/SyncFiles/README.md

 # SyncFiles
-simply run the command ./a.out <your source directory> <your destination directory>
+simply run the command ./a.out "<your source directory>" "<your destination directory>"